-The novel coronavirus ("COVID-19") and its variants, and ensuing pandemic, has continued to spread worldwide, causing many governments to implement measures to slow the spread of the outbreak.
-COVID-19 and its variants have had a significant impact, both directly and indirectly, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services has fallen.
-The Company continues to monitor the impact of COVID-19 and its subvariants and assess its strategy accordingly.
-However, there can be no assurance that the Company will not experience additional negative impacts associated with the COVID-19 pandemic, which could decrease or delay enrollment of patients in the Company's clinical trials or otherwise cause interruptions or delays in the Company's clinical trials, programs and services, and negatively impact the Company's business, financial condition and results of operations.
+The outbreak of the novel coronavirus, or COVID-19, and ensuing pandemic, has spread worldwide, causing many governments to implement measures to slow the spread of the outbreak.
+COVID-19 has had a significant impact, both directly and indirectly, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services has fallen.
+The Company continues to monitor the impact of COVID-19 and assess its strategy accordingly.
+However, there can be no assurance that the Company will not experience additional negative impacts associated with COVID-19, which could decrease or delay enrollment of patients in the Company's clinical trials or otherwise causing interruptions or delays in the Company's clinical trials, programs and services, and negatively impact the Company's business, financial condition and results of operations.